nhayward/revpit/user/pages/02.editors/elizabeth-buege/bio.md

 **What do you expect from writers during the #RevPit revision process, including communication?**

 Be ready and able to make major revisions in short windows of time.
 If I pick your story, it means it’s a good story and that I love it, but that love is going to look like tough love.
 I’ll be challenging you to deepen characterization and clarify plot elements in situations where there’s not always a “right” way to do so, so you should be ready to think through solutions.
 The more revisions you make after my first pass, the more constructive the second pass will be.
 Likewise, the sooner you can get back to me with query/page updates, the more time we’ll have for multiple passes on those materials.

 **What hobbies do you have outside of writing and editing?**

 In no particular order, here are some of my loves: I love photography, state parks, and combining the two.
 I love making huge messes in the kitchen as I experiment with new recipes, with bonus points if the ingredients came from my friends at the local farmer’s market.
 I love dancing and singing to my favorite songs when nobody is around.
 I love games, whether tabletop or video games.
 My nerdiest obsession remains Minecraft, which has been an insanely abundant fountain of creativity and community for me.

-**What is your favorite book to reread, and why?**
+**What was your favorite show to binge watch in the last year?**

-I have a long list of children’s books that fit this question!
-I’ll pick two novels instead.
-The two novels I’ve reread the most are Robin McKinley’s _Spindle’s End_ and Matthew Stover’s novelization of _Revenge of the Sith_. _Spindle’s End_ is a Sleeping Beauty retelling that I read five times within a week of bringing it home as a kid, and I still love the living, breathing characters and long, flowing sentences that help me live in the magic of that world. _Revenge of the Sith_ fills in all the plot holes of the movie and paints a picture of a struggle between good and evil, light and dark that’s full of politics, what-ifs, and broken characters facing impossible decisions.
-Both of these books transport me to other times and places and have become a part of who I am as a reader and a person.
+_Star Wars_, _Star Wars_, and more _Star Wars_!
+With nowhere to go, my roommates and I made it through all seven seasons of _The Clone Wars_ in no time at all.
+I started with a skeptical "Who is this Ahsoka kid?" attitude, but by the end I was absolutely sobbing, "That's my girl!!!" as we got to watch the fall of the Jedi through her eyes.
+I love her so much. _Rebels_ made me laugh and cry, and it was way too short.
+Last but not least, _The Mandalorian_ was full of all the feels this year (even if I do have complaints about a few episodes not making sense&mdash;comes from being an editor, I guess!).